Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Limitations

 \section{Limitations}

-This work has the following limitations: First, the maximum amount of dialogue sessions in this study is limited to five due to the lack of longer open-domain English datasets of multi-session conversations.
-Hence, \theanine's performance in longer conversations has not been investigated.
-As we mentioned in Section~\ref{sec:discussion}, we presume that its' effectiveness can still hold true to some degree even in such scenarios.
-Yet, we do acknowledge the need to apply additional modules that directly address the growing span of dialogue history/memories.
-One possible way is to introduce the summarize-then-compress paradigm in COMEDY~\citep{chen2024compress} to \theanine, which further compresses session-level summaries into a combined short user/event description.
+First, the amount of dialogue sessions in this study is limited to five due to the lack of longer open-domain English datasets.
+As we mentioned in Section~\ref{sec:discussion}, we presume that \theanine's effectiveness can still hold true to some degree in longer conversations.
+Yet, we do acknowledge the need to apply additional modules that directly address the growing span of dialogue history/memories, such as introducing the summarize-then-compress paradigm in COMEDY~\citep{chen2024compress} to compress session-level summaries into a combined short user/event description.

-Second, retrieving and refining timelines for response generation can be less computationally efficient than conventional memory retrieval, as there might exist scenarios where timelines are not necessary, \eg, when there is no need to reference past conversations.
-We believe this can be mitigated by incorporating an additional selection logic/module to choose between memory retrieval, timeline retrieval, and no retrieval at all.

-Lastly, although we include many recent frameworks as baselines, we failed to compare \theanine with MemoryBank~\citep{zhong2024memorybank}, a framework inspired by Ebbinghaus's forgetting curve.
+Second, although we include many recent frameworks as baselines, we failed to compare \theanine with MemoryBank~\citep{zhong2024memorybank}, a framework inspired by Ebbinghaus's forgetting curve.
 This is because the time intervals between sessions in MSC and CC are either mostly measured in hours or not clearly specified (\eg, ``a few months later''), whereas MemoryBank requires precise time intervals in days to apply the forgetting curve.
 Also, data used for MemoryBank focuses on Chinese clinical scenarios, making it not feasible for our study.
 However, we remain positive about applying such a mechanism to improve \theanine in our ongoing research.

+Lastly, API-based LLMs may introduce risks such as privacy issues.
+A possible solution is to apply \theanine to small open-source LMs for secure, local usage.
+While there exist challenges in data collection, one may achieve this by (i) collecting synthesized conversations with GPT-generated user profiles, (ii) running \theanine on these data, and (iii) using the outputs of each phase to train student LMs (\ie, distillation from teacher LLMs).